-- ▶ Always follow the instructions of the service personnel and only enter the movement range of the robot when instructed to do so. - ▶ If a hazardous situation arises during remote access, press the emergency stop button!
+- ▶ It is imperative that you follow the instructions of the service personnel and only enter the movement area of the robot when instructed to do so. - ▶ If a dangerous situation arises during remote access, press the emergency stop button!
 All movements will be stopped and the connection to TeamViewer will be cut.